-The blue book runs are the foundation of the Knowledge and there is no easy way to learn them.
+The Blue Book Runs are the foundation of knowledge and there is no easy way to learn them.

 It is essential that you follow the correct ‘advised’ procedure for learning each of the runs.
 The reason for this is simply because an examiner will not ask you to recite the run exactly as it is within the blue book.
 Instead, he or she will ask to identify the run which nearly corresponds to the official run.